 This event occurs once each semester.
-Students are able to complete the online application, complete Accuplacer assessment, complete the FAFSA with assistance from Financial Aid staff and meet with an academic advisor to review scores and discuss course selection (if necessary).
+Students are able to apply online, complete Accuplacer assessment, complete the FAFSA with assistance from Financial Aid staff and meet with an academic advisor for course placement.
 For additional information regarding dates, email enrollment@kvcc.me.edu or contact us at (207) 453-5822.